There are many lawyers working within the government legal community.

 - BLD Foundation

 - Social Mobility Foundation

 Outside of the diversity summer scheme, we will not be offering any vacation placements during 2018.

 Salary & Benefits

 Salaries may differ between departments.
 As an example of what to expect, the first year salary for legal trainees in the GLD and HMRC is around £28,000.
-In the second year this is £32,000.
+In the second year this is around £32,000.

 Departments will also pay LPC or BPTC fees in full, if you have not started the course.
 If you have already started the course, most departments will make a proportional payment based on the time remaining.
 Unfortunately, the GLS cannot reimburse you if you have already successfully completed your LPC or BPTC.